Into every designer’s life there eventually comes the request: “Could we get a carousel on our homepage?”

 Let’s start with the do nots!

-As mentioned above, a carousel at the very top of your website’s homepage can severely hamper a visitor’s very first experience of your site — arguably the worst time to do it.
+As mentioned above, a homepage carousel at the very top of your website can severely hamper a visitor’s very first experience of your site — arguably the worst time to do it.
 And beyond all the issues of findability and accessibility mentioned above, there’s a potentially bigger issue:

 Brand confusion.
 As soon as a visitor hits your website, they should be able to tell what your company’s all about.
 Typically, that means having a single, clear message that’s easy for your target audience to understand.
-If you replace that single, clear message with a multiplicity of ideas, well, you’re just upping the chance people won’t understand what your company does.
+If you replace that single, clear message with a multiplicity of ideas, well, you’re just upping the chance people won’t understand what your company does, and worse, decrease your conversion rates.

 Many clickbait-y sites use carousel-like designs to “chunk” their “articles” into bite-sized pieces you have to click through to read the entirety of.